telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

         </div>
     </script>

-This is the live example with a template for alternating items:
+The following demo represents the live example by using a template for alternating items.

 ```html